 Furthermore, in Yellowstone Park, researchers found that the presence of wolves forced herds of elk to move around more frequently, thereby allowing aspen and willow trees to flourish in areas where they had previously been overgrazed.
 This, in turn, resulted in the return of beavers and riparian birds to the region.

 According to IUCN’s Red List, gray wolf populations have been determined to be stable in many parts of the world, including Asia, Europe, and northern North America.
-However, the gray wolf is very vulnerable in some areas, due to loss of habitat, trapping, shooting, and poisoning.
+So on a global level, the gray wolf is considered a species of least concern.
+However, the gray wolf is considered very vulnerable of extinction on a regional level, due to loss of habitat, trapping, shooting, and poisoning.